 Paul was a hard worker and a Jack of all trades.
 There wasn’t much he couldn’t do.
 He used to work in sales at Eddy’s, he farmed potatoes, sheep and cattle.
 He did bodywork on vehicles, painting, mechanics, carpentry, plumbing, wood working, drove school bus, janitor, was a great cook, and had a very green thumb with his gardens.

-Funeral services will be held at Elhatton Funeral Home Chapel (www.elhatton.com), in Bathurst on Friday, April 24th, 2026 at 2 p.m.
+Funeral services will be held at the Elhatton Chapel in Bathurst on Friday, April 24th, 2026 at 14:00.
 Services will be followed by a light snack.

-We ask that you be kind with your neighbors and take a nice cold Bud Light or a good Tim’s coffee in Paul’s memory.
+In memory of Paul, we ask that you be kind with your neighbors and take a nice cold Bud Light or a good Tim’s coffee.